truemagic-coder/nemo-agent/README.md

 ## Disclaimer
 Nemo Agent generates code using AI.
 While it strives for accuracy and best practices, the generated code should be reviewed and tested before being used in a production environment.

-## Notes
-* Tested all local models that can run on an RTX 4090 on Ollama other than `mistral-nemo` and none can be prompted to complete the task.
-* Tested with Mistral Nemo hosted API - the local/API models are not the same and the API version is very buggy with prompting